eebigger/elizabethbigger/README.md

 Press Ctrl+C to stop
 ```
 5. Open ` http://localhost:1313/` in your browser to see the page update.
 Note: if you change config.toml, you'll need to press Ctrl+C and run `Hugo Server` again.
 6. Your content is in the directory `content`.
 Update this by chnging the md files in there, or by adding new files.
+If you want to add images, add them in the `static/images` directory.

 ### Updating the live site

-For now, this is a manual process of uploading the generated `public` directory to the `luisandelizabeth.net` server
+For now, this is a manual process of uploading the generated `public` directory to the `luisandelizabeth.net` server.